MichaelMugaiga/odin-recipes/README.md

 # odin-recipes

 HTML project1:
-This is an HTML webpage showing recipes
+This is an HTML webpage showing recipes.

-After this project i will have been able to:-
+At the end of this project i will have been able to:-
-[] create index.html page
+- Create index.html page
-[] link different pages of the website to the home page [] add images on the different page
+- Link different pages of the website to the home page
+- Add images on the different page
-[] write headings
+- Write headings
-[] create unordered and unordered lists
+- Create unordered and unordered lists
-[] push the projects to github
+- Push the projects to github
-[] publish the website in github
+- Publish the website in github

 <!-- more information maybe added during the project or after the project -->